Synchronization of endogenous business cycles: Analysis of uncoupled dynamics

 The analysis so far has focused on local stability of the steady state.
-To build some intuition into global dynamics, in Figure \ref{fig:stability_model}B we plot the function $F(\cdot)$ and its first derivative.
-Here, and throughout, we follow \cite{beaudry2015reviving} and select $\beta_0=-0.5$, $\beta_1=0.1$, $\beta_2=0.2$, $\beta_3=0.5$ and $\beta_4=-0.3$.
-This choice guarantees that the function $F$ is increasing at $\overline{y}^i_t=1$ and decreasing when $\overline{y}^i_t$ becomes large, guaranteeing the existence of a regime of strategic substitutability that prevents explosive dynamics.\footnote{This choice of parameters also yields, conveniently, $F(1)=0$.}
+To build some intuition into global dynamics, in Figure \ref{fig:stability_model}B we plot the function $F(\cdot)$ for two specifications $F_1(\cdot)$ and $F_2(\cdot)$ detailed in the next section.
+Under both parameterizations, the function $F$ increases at the steady state, $\overline{y}_t=1$, but flattens out or even decreases when $\overline{y}_t$ becomes large, which leads to smaller complementarities or even to strategic substitutability and prevents explosive dynamics.

-Starting from a situation below the steady state, the regime of strategic complementarity makes it optimal for agent $i$ to increase her decision variable $y^i$, in a way that she overshoots the steady state.
-Explosive economic forces are at play.
-However, as agent $i$ starts to over-accumulate, because the value of $y^i$ more than offsets the depreciation $(1-\delta)x^i$, due to the negativity of the parameter $\alpha_1^i$ the rise of $y^i$ slows down.
-Moreover, as $y^i$ increases, the regime of strategic substitutability sets in, corresponding to implosive economic forces.
-Soon, $y^i$ reverts and starts to decrease.
-At some point, the decrease in $y^i$ will bring back to a regime of strategic complementarity, making agent $i$ increase her decision variable again, and the process restarts.